 (i) The DNA nucleotide sequence that specifies the amino acid methionine is TAC.
 State the mRNA nucleotide sequence that is complementary to the DNA sequence for methionine.
 HOG1 [1] (ii) Suggest two other ways in which the polypeptide chain is modified to produce the functioning protein.
-Addition of consolyphater to the popular for maitible. windows gots h. outlaway aboi abor stones workende seathed on the populate chain shortening the 1 Prokin.
-Bose substitution can also occur.
-FRIA synthatose will road the codon on MRNA and [Total: 11] ١ accordingly attach an amino acid at the tRNA's amino acid binding site.
+Addition of carbohydrates to the popular la raitible. windows grotes he evitavenge above about stones workender seathed on the popular chain shortening the 1 Prokin.
+Bose substitution can also occus.
+[2] FRIA synthatose will road the codon on MENA and [Total: 11] ١ accordingly attach an amino acid at the tRNA's amino acid at the tRNA's